TerribleDev/Untappd.Net/README.md

 * `bundle`
 * `rake preflight`

+### Linux Boxes

+If you are on a linux box, please make sure you have `mono` and `mono-devel` in your path.
+Easiest way to install on ubuntu is to run `sudo apt-get install mono-complete`

 ## My PR is broken, it works in VS!

 if your pull request is broken either one of two things is happening.